 There is no younger age limit – a brilliant and well-behaved 8 year-old is welcome to compete.
 Also, younger students can play on a Varsity or Junior Varsity team, but ALL players on a younger team must fulfill that division’s age requirements.

-The finals are single elimination in format; if we take four teams, then the first seed (ranked first by record, then by total points) plays the fourth seed in the quarterfinals, the second seed plays the third.
+The finals are usually single elimination in format; if we take four teams, then the first seed (ranked first by record, then by total points) plays the fourth seed in the quarterfinals, the second seed plays the third.
 The number of teams who makes the playoffs depends on how many teams register for each tournament.

 The History Bowl is a team history quiz competition played over four quarters in each match.
 Download the sample packet to see how a game progresses!
-Note that middle school games have slightly fewer questions.
+Note that middle school games have slightly fewer questions in the first quarter and third quarter.
 Students each have a buzzer and on tossup questions, attempt to be the first student to ring in and answer correctly.
 Students may ring in at any point in the question – they are encouraged to interrupt the moderator to do so.
 After they ring in (which locks out any other student from answering), they give their answer.
 If they are correct, they get ten points.
 If incorrect, neither they nor their team members can buzz again on the question.
 There are no negative points for any incorrect answers at any point in the Bowl.
 On bonus questions and 60 second round questions, students consult with their teammates to arrive at an answer – buzzers are not used for these questions.